jedcn/talk-learning-with-tools/README.md

 Okay, stepping back for a bit, what's the chance that someone is having a really bad day?

-Maybe they're in pain.
+* Maybe they're in pain.
-Maybe they're sick.
+* Maybe they're sick.
-Maybe they are caring for a sick child.
+* Maybe they are caring for a sick child.
-Maybe they are caring for a sick parent.
+* Maybe they are caring for a sick parent.
-Maybe it's a serious sickness.
+* Maybe it's a serious sickness.
-Maybe they are young, and lonely.
+* Maybe they are young, and lonely.
-Maybe they are old, and lonely.
+* Maybe they are old, and lonely.

-The list goes on.
+The list goes on..

 What are the chances for anyone one of those things to be happening to someone?
 Much more likely than 1 in 365.